Aditya-Khadilkar/Face-tracking-with-Anime-characters/README.md

   install OpenCV, os, math, ctypes, time, pygame (you will probably only need to download OpenCV and Pygame)

-Now get the file "YURI FULLSCREEN.py" form ths repository on your computer. save the yuriwoeyes and eyes images and give the path for these images in the code (you can also use your own waifus if you want)
+Now get the file "YURI FULLSCREEN.py" form ths repository on your computer. save the yuri2.bmp and eyes images and give the path for these images in the code (you can also use your own waifus if you want) download haarcascade and give its location in the code.
 Run the code and have fun with your waifu ... weeb